nic-at/epp-verification-extension/README.md

 - one `result` element, containing information about the outcome of the verification process, containing the string "success" or "failure"
 - one `verificationDate` element, containing the point in time of the completion of the verification process, in `dateTime` format
-- one `method` element, describing the method of verification in free text form
+- one optional `method` element, describing the method of verification in free text form
-- one `reference` element, provinding the representation of an internal reference to the verification documentation at the registrar (eg. a ticket number)
+- one  optional `reference` element, provinding the representation of an internal reference to the verification documentation at the registrar (eg. a ticket number)
-- one `agent` element, containing the name of the entity that has performed the verification (eg. in case the verification was outsourced to a third party)
+- one  optional `agent` element, containing the name of the entity that has performed the verification (eg. in case the verification was outsourced to a third party)

 Interpretation and restriction of those fields is subject to server policy, however a server MUST NOT accept a command that includes a Verification Report with a future `verificationDate` element.
+Also note that the elements defined as optional in the Schema can still be required based on local server policy.

 When a server returns a Verification Report in the response to a `<contact:info>` command, the `<verification:report>` element may contain the following attributes:

 - `receivedDate` - The point in time at which the Verification Report was received from the client
 - `clID` - The identifier of the client that originally submitted the Verification Report (as contacts may be transferred between clients)

+These attributes cannot be used when the Verification Report is submitted by the client, and attempts to do so MUST be rejected by the server with a policy error.

+## Verification Status

+The extension provides for Verification Status to be included in `info` query command responsed, with the following possible values:

+- `none` indicating that no verification process is or was performed on that object yet.
+- `pending` reflecting that an ongoing verification process is underway, on either the object itself, or on the associated registrant object (in case of a domain object)
+- `serverHold` (only sensible on the Domain object), indicating that the verification process has led to the domain being excluded from the DNS.
+- `verified` reflecting that the verification process for the object has successfully concluded.
+- `failed` indicating that the Verification Process for the object has failed.

+Note that Verification Status refers to the most recent Verification Process.

 ## Security Considerations